sakshamshahu/ExCarte/dummy_data_gen/readme.md

     - UUID that is also the primar key
 - location:
     - point (x float, y float) store - longitude and latitude
-- classifications:
-    - A jsonb value that stores what classes the current place stored contributes to in terms of weight (0 for no impact/relation, 1 for maximum impact/relation to class).
-    - Example:
-        - place that is a hotel with a bar:
-             ```json
-            {
-                "nightlife": 0.4,    // 40% relevance to nightlife
-                "tourism": 0.9,      // 90% relevance to tourism
-                "real_estate": 0.1,  // 10% relevance to real estate
-                "cultural": 0.0      // No relevance to cultural activities
-            }
-            ```

 - rating:
     - A normalized value b/w 0 and 1.
 1 implies best rating, 0 implies lowest rating.
     - Can be de-normalized for display purposes.